Child of Love: Commercial performance

-"Child of Love" made its debut at No. 35 on the US Hot Christian Songs chart dated February 20, 2021, following its commercial release.
+"Child of Love" entered the US Hot Christian Songs chart at No. 35 in the chart dated February 20, 2021, following its commercial release.

 Music videos

 The official audio video of the song featuring Bear Rinehart was published on We the Kingdom's YouTube channel on January 29, 2021.
-We the Kingdom released the official music video of "Child of Love" featuring Bear Rinehart on April 9, 2021.
+The official music video of "Child of Love" featuring Bear Rinehart was released on April 9, 2021.